TRIQS/cthyb/doc/space_partition.rst

 The first condition is obviously fulfilled by the obtained subspaces, because the Hamiltonian cannot connect states with different quantum numbers by definition.
-If all operators :math:`Q_l` correspond to abelian symmetries of the system (like particle number and :math:`S_z`), the second condition is also fulfilled.
+If all operators :math:`Q_l` correspond to Abelian symmetries of the system (like particle number and :math:`S_z`), the second condition is also fulfilled.

 This approach works well, but it requires some prior analysis of the local Hamiltonian from the user.